 The most significant benefit of being compliant is, apart from not being liable for penalties or possible prosecution, that it is the first step in building a trusted relationship with customers.

-Apart from dodging penalties or possible prosecution, your customers will have increased satisfaction and will be more likely to engage with your business if they know their personal data will be kept safe and secure.
+Your customers will have increased satisfaction and will be more likely to engage with your business if they know their personal data will be kept safe and secure.

 2. Improved quality of data

 In an effort to achieve compliance, many organisations will need to analyse and review their databases, in order to ensure that no personal details are included on correspondence to unauthorised parties.
 These organisations can therefore also update databases to ensure that all consumer and stakeholder information is correct and relevant.